AkosUzonyi/Tarock/api.md

 - 204: Message successfully sent
 - 401: Authentication is required (using /auth/login)
 - 404: Game session does not exists
-- 413: The message length exceeded the 255 character limit
+- 413: The message length exceeds the 255 character limit

 ### GET /games/{gameID}